 - Outpatient Hepatology Clinics (6 months): In our outpatient clinics the fellow gains important experience in general hepatology, including viral hepatitis, metabolic liver disease, NAFLD, autoimmune hepatitis, CF associated liver disease and Hepatoblastoma and other hepatic malignancies or benign liver masses.
 The experience in general hepatology clinics is primarily in the second half of the fellowship year

 - Research Rotation: While the focus of the fellowship is on clinical training, we reserve at least two months for the fellow to develop and complete a research project.
-It is recommended that the fellow plan the project in the months leading up to arrival at CHOA in order to maximize efficiency and productivity during the fellowship.
+It is recommended that the fellow plan the project in the months leading up to arrival at Children's in order to maximize efficiency and productivity during the fellowship.
 Our faculty members have a variety of research interests and can mentor the fellow in nearly every area of hepatology.
 The fellow also participates in a quality improvement initiative that can be incorporated into research or completed independently.
 This period can also be used for quality improvement projects.

 - Academic Conferences (weekly throughout fellowship): Most days of the week include regularly scheduled clinical and academic conferences throughout the medical center.
 The Division holds its academic conferences on Tuesday afternoons.
 The fellow presents at monthly case conference and journal club and prepares one grand rounds presentation during the fellowship.
 The fellow also participates in weekly transplant selection committee, radiology and pathology conferences, monthly M&M conference and quarterly research conference.
-Conferences in general gastroenterology are also available through Emory’s/CHOA gastroenterology fellowship.
+Conferences in general gastroenterology are also available through Emory’s/Children's gastroenterology fellowship.

 Why US?

-- Named to Fortune magazine's "100 Best Companies to Work For" in America for the second year in a row
+- Named to Fortune magazine's "100 Best Companies to Work For" in America

 - Home to one of the leading pediatric gastrointestinal, hepatology (including liver transplantation) and nutrition programs in the country